mpowers652/School/README.md

 7. What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

 7a.
 By seeing the pieces work together, I was able to take a much greater appreciation of the processes involved in the production process.

+## CS 470 Full Stack Development II <a name = "cs470"> </a>

+1. Explain how this course will help you in reaching your professional goals.

+2. What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+3. Describe your strengths as a software developer

+4. Identify the types of roles you are prepared to assume in a new job.

+5. Synthesize the knowledge you have gathered about cloud services

+6. Identify various ways that microservices or serverless may be used to produce efficiencies of management and scale in your web application in the future.

+7. How would you handle scale and error handling?

+8. How would you predict the cost?

+9. What is more cost predictable, containers or serverless?

+10. Explain several pros and cons that would be deciding factors in plans for expansion.

+11. What roles do elasticity and pay-for-service play in decision making for planned future growth?

+All answers to the above questions for CS 470 are answered by the attached PDF